XerxesDGreat/i-josh.com/content/monitor-stand.md

 Tags: woodworking
 Summary: I made a new monitor stand for my desk at work because the need arose, I had the materials, and I had the yen
          to make one! ![monitor stand full view]({filename}/images/dsc03178.jpg)
+FBDescription: I made a new monitor stand for my desk at work because the need arose, I had the materials, and I had the yen
+               to make one!
+FBImageIndex: 0

 This isn't news or anything, but apparently [sitting][1] in a [chair all day][2] is [pretty bad][3] for you, [even if you exercise][4].
 By contrast, using a desk which allows you to [alternate between standing and sitting][5]